chexagon/CrimsonHexagonAPI/README.md

 Note that in order to have the demo run locally, you will have to pass in values throughout the code where auth-token and monitor ID’s are queried.
 These areas have been visibly commented in the source code for your convenience.

+Along with this, it is necessary to move certain dependency files from the `c3.js` and `d3.js` folders to the `public` folder in our directory.
+This is so that our express middleware can serve the static files appropriately to our app.

 Once this has been completed, from the root of the forsight_ directory, it is now possible to run:

 ```